718th Base Unit

 The entire crew was declared dead the day of the mission.
 Memorialized on the tablets of the missing at Manila American Cemetery.

-Hewett is listed as buried at Arlington National Cemetery and Greenwood Cemetery in Ocala, Florida.
-No grave is listed for Phillip E. Miller in a national cemetery, but he is listed as remains recovered.
+Hewett is listed as buried at Arlington National Cemetery and has a memorial marker in Greenwood Cemetery in Ocala, Florida.

 Rachel Phillips / JPAC adds: